AJFaraday/Thud/docs/challenge.md

 (another dwarf, the edge of the board, or a troll).
 They can only kill a troll by walking if they are only one space away.

-*Hurl*: If two or more dwarves are in a line, they can hurl the number of dwarves the length of that line, away from the line.
-If a dwarf is hurled into a troll, it is able to kill a troll which is more than one space away.
+*Hurl*: If two or more dwarves are in a line, they can hurl the dwarf on the end of the line, by the length of the line (e.g. in a line of 3, the dwarf on the end can be hurled 3 spaces).
+If a dwarf is hurled into a troll, the troll is killed, reducing the trolls score by 4 points.

 ## Troll Movement

 On the Troll player's turn they can  move one troll piece, either as a walk or a shove.

-*Walk*: Trolls can move one space in any direction, unless a dwarf or the edge of the board is in the way.
+*Walk*: Trolls can move one space in any direction, unless a troll or the edge of the board is in the way.
 Whenever a troll moves, it kills all dwarves on or adjacent to it's destination space.

 *Shove*: If two or more trolls are in a line they can shove the troll at the end of the line that number of spaces away, but *only* if the target space, or any of it's immediate neighbours contain a dwarf.
 Whenever a troll moves, it kills all dwarves on or adjacent to it's destination space.

+Each dwarf killed reduces the dwarves score by 1 point.

 ## Scores